12 October 2023

 • regional perspectives, exploring the different players and roles required to unlock a place-based, person-centred approach for a just transition to net zero.
 Attendees will also have opportunities to share their own learning and insights, and to explore what is needed in future to further develop provision.

-Our developing cast of high-profile speakers and panellists includes Helen Goulden OBE, CEO of The Young Foundation; Alex Beer, Programme Head at Nuffield Foundation; Emily Morrison and Tania Carregha from the Institute of Community Studies; Georgia Spooner of Stroud District Council; Lorenza Casini at Carbon Co-op, Stephen Frost at Institute for Public Policy Research, and Anna Valero at LSE’s Centre for Economic Performance.
-Other participants to be announced.
+Our developing cast of high-profile speakers and panellists includes: Climate Justice Activist Scarlett Westbrook, Alex Beer, Programme Head at Nuffield Foundation; Emily Morrison and Tania Carregha from the Institute of Community Studies; David Craine from the Department for Levelling Up, Housing and Communities, Georgia Spooner of Stroud District Council; Lorenza Casini at Carbon Co-op; Dr Elizabeth Blakelock from Citizens Advice, Helen Stockton at National Energy Action; and Anna Valero at LSE’s Centre for Economic Performance.

 The morning keynotes and panel discussions will have a national policy focus, while the afternoon sessions will have a regional policy focus.
 Attendees are welcome to join the event for either the full day or for specific sessions they are most interested in.